statamic/docs/content/collections/extending-docs/lifecycle.md

 ## Vue boots

-If you've built a Vue application, you'll know that any global components need to be registered _before_ the root Vue instance is created.
+If you've ever built a Vue application, you'll know that any global components need to be registered _before_ the root Vue instance is created.
 Statamic provides a `booting` callback for that.

 ``` js
 Statamic.booting(() => {